Volpe-s-Closet/front-end/WORDPRESS_SETUP.md

 - WordPress site with admin access
 - WooCommerce plugin installed and activated
 - SSL certificate (HTTPS) recommended for production
+- Node.js 22.20.0 or compatible version (as specified in `mise.toml`)

 ## 1. WooCommerce REST API Setup